 It pays to cruise frequently with a particular cruise line.
 Many cruise lines offer special rates and discounts for loyal cruisers.
 For instance, Royal Caribbean gives cruisers with more than 30 nights at sea discounts on balcony rooms on top of any current promotions.
 Not to mention, loyal cruisers also receive additional discounts while onboard.
 Some travel agents even offer similar promotions, which often come in the form of onboard credit, for being loyal to the agency.

 Cruise During Off-Peak Times

 Cruise fares are based on the time of year.
 It is the good old rule of supply and demand.
-You can usually score some great discounts of at least $100 off your cruise fare if you sail during off-peak times.
+You can usually score some great discounts off your cruise fare if you sail during off-peak times.
 This works best if you have flexible vacation time and are not bound by school vacations.
 We saved over $400 on our Alaskan cruise by sailing toward the end of the season.
 We also like to sail the Caribbean in January.
 Not only does it get us away from the cold weather, but we also save money during this off-peak time.